aimms/how-to/Articles/531/531-working-with-wonderful-webui-widgets.rst

 to give you an impression on how an interactive optimization application can support end-users, such as analysts or planners, in their activities.

-Feel free to run the ``Wonderful WebUI Widgets`` application using the `AIMMS Community Edition <https://licensing.cloud.aimms.com/license/community.htm>`_.
+The ``Wonderful WebUI Widgets`` application requires at least AIMMS 4.84.
+As license, the `AIMMS Community Edition <https://licensing.cloud.aimms.com/license/community.htm>`_ suffices.

 We appreciate feedback about the ``Wonderful WebUI Widgets`` application on the `AIMMS Community <https://community.aimms.com/>`_ or by writing to `AIMMS User Support <support@aimms.com>`_.

-In the following, how to use each of the page of this application is briefly described.
+In the following, how to use each page is briefly described.

 Welcome
 -------